kdeldycke/awesome-iam/readme.md

     tedious UI-wise, then list alternatives.
 - [Anti-captcha](https://anti-captcha.com) - Captchas solving service.

-## Blacklists
+## Blocklists

-The first mechanical line of defense against abuses consist in plain and simple black-listing.
+The first mechanical line of defense against abuses consist in plain and simple deny-listing.
 This is the low-hanging fruit of fraud fighting, but you'll be surprised how they're still effective.

 - [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) - Perfect